RangiLyu/nanodet/demo_openvino/README.md

 ## Run demo

+You can convert the model to openvino or use the [converted model](https://drive.google.com/file/d/1dAwIA2pMkSetPEcvB0dvmLaOAK-9h-Lm/view?usp=sharing)

-First, move nanodet openvino model files to the demo's folder.
+First, move nanodet openvino model files to the `build` folder and rename the files to `nanodet.xml`, `nanodet.mapping`, `nanodet.bin`.

 Then run these commands:

 ### Webcam